kristenmills/finite/README.md

-# Statesly
+# Statesly 0.0.1

-TODO: Write a gem description
+A simple state machine implementation for ruby

 ## Installation